SaraGMatos/backend-project/README.md

 - _DELETE_: Deletes the specified comment and sends a 204 and no body back.

+- _PATCH_: Responds with the patched article object and its updated votes property, along with the other required keys (author, title, article_id, topic, created_at, article_img_url).

 ## Contributions

 This project is open to contributions.
 Feel free to submit a pull request if you would like to make a suggestion or raise an issue or problem with the code.